 Daily forecast: The latest from WRDW/WAGT First Alert Chief Meteorologist Riley Hale

 A few showers and storms look to remain possible Wednesday, but the threat does look lower for severe storms.
 A cold front will be moving through during the day.
+Storm chances look highest along and south of I-20.
 Highs on Wednesday will be in the mid to low 80s.
 Winds will be out of the west between 10-15 mph.

 Drier weather returns for the second half of the work week and into next weekend.
-Temperatures by Thursday will be cooler in the upper 70s and low 80s.
-Mostly sunny skies should be continuing Friday into Saturday.
+Temperatures by Thursday will be cooler with highs in the upper 70s and low 80s.
+Mostly sunny skies are expected during the day.
+Winds will be out of the northwest between 8-12 mph.

+Friday morning temperatures are expected to be in the mid to low 50s.
+We should hang on to mostly sunny skies Friday with highs below normal in the upper 70s.

+The weekend currently looks dry with wake up temps in the upper 40s Saturday increasing to the low 80s in the afternoon.
+It’s looking warmer Sunday with lows in the mid 50s and highs in the mid to upper 80s.
+Mostly sunny skies expected through the weekend.

 Copyright 2020 WRDW/WAGT.
 All rights reserved.